matter-labs/zksync-era/prover/docs/03_launch.md

 changing the `threads` parameter.
 The exact amount of WVGs needed to "feed" one prover depends on CPU/GPU specs, but a ballpark estimate (useful for local development) is 10 WVGs per prover.

+> NOTE: The WVG thread typically uses approximately 10GB of RAM.

 ### Prover

 ```bash